nixworks/public/news/2013/09/13/index.md

 ##### Crossville
 ### [Four people are found dead in a car in Crossville, Tennessee, U.S. A man is arrested in connection with the deaths. ](/news/2013/09/13/four-people-are-found-dead-in-a-car-in-crossville-tennessee-u-s-a-man-is-arrested-in-connection-with-the-deaths.md)
-_Context: U.S., Crossville, Tennessee_
+_Context: Crossville, U.S., Tennessee_

 ##### India
 ### [An Indian court sentences four men to death for the 2012 Delhi gang rape case. ](/news/2013/09/13/an-indian-court-sentences-four-men-to-death-for-the-2012-delhi-gang-rape-case.md)
-_Context: India, 2012 Delhi gang rape case_
+_Context: 2012 Delhi gang rape case, India_

 ##### Bill Shorten
 ### [Bill Shorten and Anthony Albanese will contest a month-long ballot process to determine who will be the Leader of the Australian Labor Party and Leader of the Opposition. ](/news/2013/09/13/bill-shorten-and-anthony-albanese-will-contest-a-month-long-ballot-process-to-determine-who-will-be-the-leader-of-the-australian-labor-party.md)